Gbedema Junior High School Latrine Project – Ghana

 Gbedema is a rural village comprised of 7 sections containing approximately 5,000 people in the Upper East region of Ghana.
 It is made up mostly of people from the Builsa ethnic group, who speak Buli, many of whom hold traditional beliefs.

 The main source of income is subsistence farming of millet, groundnuts, and maize.
 The village has electricity, though most homes do not.
 Water is drawn from boreholes or wells scattered around.
-There are two clinics which serve the people of Gbedema.
+There are two clinics that serve the people of Gbedema.

 Gbedema Central has one primary school and one junior high school which are located close to one another and near the village center just off the main road.
 Gbedema Junior High School serves approximately 200 students, with a teaching staff of 10 teachers.

-Currently the school lacks a latrine facility so students either use the toilets at the primary school, the public latrine, or go to the bush where they often openly defecate.
+Currently, the school lacks a latrine facility so students either use the toilets at the primary school, the public latrine, or go to the bush where they often openly defecate.

 This project is to build a latrine for the school.
 It will have three compartments, one each to serve girls, boys and teachers.

 The structure will be approximately 12 ft x 7 ft, with a height of 8 ft.
 A rectangular pit will be dug, about 4.5 m by 6 m.
 The depth will be 4 m.
-The pit will be lined with concrete to provide stability during rainy season.
+The pit will be lined with concrete to provide stability during the rainy season.

 First, excavation will be done by the students.
-Then the foundation will be laid pouring concrete in the bottom of the pit.
+Then the foundation will be laid by pouring concrete into the bottom of the pit.
 The construction of the lining will continue with the placement of concrete blocks up the wall of the pit until the top is reached and the last row is laid.

-Next the concrete squat slabs will be built to cover the pit.
-The inside slabs will have a keyhole shaped drop hole and foot pads.
+Next, the concrete squat slabs will be built to cover the pit.
+The inside slabs will have a keyhole-shaped drop hole and foot pads.
 Using iron rods and boards, forms will be used to cast the squat hole.

 The outside slabs will be constructed in the same manner except with wire to be able to hold them and the round vent holes in the slab.
 The concrete walls will then be built by casting them using a plywood frame.